 It has to be one of the most commonly asked questions in the vet clinic.
-Should I be giving bones?
+Should I even be giving bones?

 Let’s look at the upside of bones.

 First of all, it’s that almost all dogs (and some cats) love to chew.
 And there’s no doubt that the chewing action has a time occupying, boredom alleviating and ultimately a calming effect on them.
-So there’s a tick there.

 But here’s the thing.
 The scientific evidence that this significantly improves their dental health is actually quite limited.
 I’ve included the articles below if you’d like to read them yourself…